Kyagara/equinox/test/README.md

 Benchmarks should be using a configuration close to the one used in production. `HTTPClient` timeout is disabled as I believe the context should be used instead (the request is even created with `http.NewRequestWithContext(ctx, ...)`).

+Keep in mind that since requests are mocked using `httpmock`, results (time, bytes, allocs) will be different than in production, specially since you can't make 300000 requests in 1 second to the Riot Games API.

 ## Integration

 > Integration tests are meant to be run manually.